Skip Navigation

 Making Accessible Media

-Humber College Land Acknowledgement
+Humber Polytechnic Land Acknowledgement

 Humber River

-Humber College is located within the traditional and treaty lands of the Mississaugas of the New Credit.
+Humber Polytechnic is located within the traditional and treaty lands of the Mississaugas of the New Credit.
 Known as Adoobiigok, the “Place of the Alders” in Michi Saagiig language, the region is uniquely situated along Humber River watershed, which historically provided an integral connection for Anishinaabe, Haudenosaunee, and Wendat peoples between the Ontario Lakeshore and the Lake Simcoe/Georgian Bay regions.
 Now home to people of numerous nations, Adoobiigok continues to provide a vital source of interconnection for all.

 A land acknowledgement is a statement that indicates that the speaker is committed to decolonizing their thinking and is in support of Indigenous sovereignty affirming movements.
 It is an opportunity for education and engagement with Indigenous epistemologies and ontologies as well as an opportunity to disrupt euro-western cognitive imperialism.
 It is also an opportunity for people to understand how they can be in relationship with the land and all its human and non-human inhabitants.